What is the assessment philosophy of the MYP?

 How is student progress recorded?

 According to the MYP, emphasis is placed on authentic assessment.
-In addition to written tests, which closely evaluate the cognitive part regularly, student performance is also taken into account through other processes such as research, collaboration, artwork, lab reports and other activities.
-It is not so much a matter of in-depth knowledge of a subject, but rather the practical application of information / knowledge or its transfer to a new context (e.g. in everyday life, present conditions, etc.) as well as the acquisition of the skills being cultivated through familiar subjects.
+In addition to written tests, which closely assess comprehension of content, student performance is also taken into account through other processes such as research, collaboration, artwork, lab reports and other activities.
+It is not so much a matter of in-depth knowledge of a subject, but rather the practical application of information / knowledge or its transfer to a new context (e.g. in everyday life, present conditions, etc.) as well as the acquisition of the skills being cultivated through studied subjects.

 Frequently, therefore, new assessment tools are developed that reflect a student’s progress in one or more areas and their ability to think.
 Examples of some of the methods of recording student progress are as follows: